 There exists the possibility of rock falls associated with possible weathered upper portions of any exposed rock stratum.
 In other words, some localized rock movements should be anticipated.
 Any such occurrence will be accommodated by the utilization of buffer zones.
 Buildings should not be constructed in, and pedestrian traffic should be directed away from, buffer zones.
-At the base of any cut-slope (beyond the toe of the cut-slope), buffer zones should be maintained according to the following schedule.
-Therefore, for unbolted rock slopes, the house must be positioned away from the toe of the cut slope the minimum distances as described below:
+At the base of any cut-slope (beyond the toe of the cut-slope), buffer zones should be maintained according to the following schedule: